Part 135 Charter Marketing

 Crew recruiting and charter customer acquisition are fighting for the same marketing budget in most operators, especially as Part 117-style duty-and-rest expectations creep into Part 135 conversations and FAR 135.267 flight-time ceilings limit how hard a given crew can be pushed.
 Operators need a marketing system that recruits pilots and fills trips without one channel quietly starving the other.

 Broker-direct positioning is a real tension for owned-fleet operators: you want the broker-sourced volume to keep the aircraft moving, but you also want the direct corporate and HNW accounts that pay a full-margin certificate rate.
-Without a separated lead flow, brokers and direct buyers land on the same generic quote page and the direct accounts never surface.
+Without a separated lead flow, brokers and direct accounts land on the same generic quote page and the direct accounts never surface.

 What we build